Juan Pablo de Rivero Vaccari, Ph.D., M.S.B.A.

 More

 Dr. de Rivero Vaccari graduated Summa Cum Laude with a B.S. in Biology from Florida International University where he was inducted into the Phi Beta Kappa Honor Society (2004).
 He then pursued his Ph.D. in Physiology & Biophysics at the University of Miami in the laboratory of Dr. Robert W. Keane (2007) and his post-doctoral fellowship in Neurotrauma at The Miami Project to Cure Paralysis in the laboratory of Dr. W. Dalton Dietrich (2010).
-He graduated with a M.S. in Business Analytics (2020) from the Miami Herbert Business School of the University of Miami.
-In addition, he has trained on Biomarker Science at The Harvard Clinical and Translational Science Center, on Computational Immunology at The Santa Fe Institute and on Space Biology as part of the Spaceflight Technology, Applications and Research Course organized by the National Aeronautics and Space Administration (NASA).
-In addition, he is Lean Six Sigma Green Belt certified.
+He also holds a M.S. in Business Analytics from the Herbert Business School of the University of Miami (2020).
+He has trained in Biomarker Science at The Harvard Clinical and Translational Science Center, in Computational Immunology at The Santa Fe Institute, and in Space Biology as part of the Spaceflight Technology, Applications and Research Course (STAR-2) organized by the National Aeronautics and Space Administration (NASA).

-Innate Immunity in CNS injury and Disease
+Innate Immunity in CNS Injury and Disease

 My research focuses on understanding early inflammatory events corresponding to the innate immune response, the first line of defense against tissue damage and infections.